-I know, I know, this recipes sounds sketchier than a Nigerian email banking scam but it's anything but.
+I know, I know, this recipes sounds sketchier than an email banking scam but it's anything but.
 I first came across it when I was working at CHOW and have now made it a tradition in our household.
 The thing is, the aging of the eggnog means the flavors mellow out and, instead of the overly sweet, booze-filled stuff you've tried before, this is the creme de la creme of eggnog -- pun fully intended.

 or Spiced Pear Liqueur

 For the eggnog: Separate the egg yolks and white then place the egg whites in a very clean and airtight container and freeze until the eggnog is ready to serve.
 Combine the egg yolks and sugar in the very clean bowl of a stand mixer fitted with a whisk attachment and whisk until well blended, thickened, light yellow, and creamy.
 Whisk in all the milk and 1 cup of the cream until well mixed.
 Whisk in all the alcohol and a pinch of salt then transfer to a 1-gallon glass jar and tightly seal the lid.
 Place in the refrigerator for at least 10 days and up to 3 weeks.

 Place the remaining 1 cup cream in the stand mixer bowl (no need to wash the bowl) and whisk on high speed until medium peaks form, about 1 minute.
 Remove to the punch bowl.
 Stir the eggnog base with a rubber spatula to re-combine, then add it to the punch bowl.
 Gently whisk the cream and egg whites into the eggnog until just combined and no large pockets of whites or cream remain (do not overwhisk or youll deflate the eggnog).
 Serve in punch cups over ice, if desired, and garnished with grated nutmeg.